nieves-observatory/observarium-etl/README.md

 ## Load

-The `load` python files can actually be run inside a Jupyter Notebook.
-This will be updated in future improvements to the process.
+This ETL process is database agnostic--you can upload the data to any database of choice.

+### MongoDB

+Observarium will be using MongoDB, which we can easily seed csv data with the Mongo Compass GUI.

+### PostgreSQL

+The earlier version of Observarium uses a Postgres database, and you can follow the documentation here.

-For now, to load, first create a Postgres database (e.g., we give the database a name of nieves_observer)
+To load to Postgres, first create a Postgres database (e.g., we give the database a name of nieves_observer)

 ```
 createdb -U postgres nieves_observer